 The PrEP prescription itself will need to be picked up at a pharmacy (we don’t keep this medication at MFP clinics).
 Most private health insurance plans, as well as Medicaid, cover the cost of PrEP.
 If you don’t have insurance, don’t have prescription coverage, or if you have a high co-pay, there is an assistance program available that provides free medication for most people.
 We can help you apply for financial assistance.

 When you are calculating your health costs for PrEP, remember that it involves more than just the drug itself—you will also need to account for regular blood tests and health screenings.

-Maine Family Planning is pleased to inform our patients about Maine’s new Family Planning Benefit program.
-The program is available to legal Maine residents of childbearing age (male and female) including teens, who have an individual income of $25,205 or less annually.
+Maine Family Planning is pleased to inform our patients about Maine’s Family Planning Benefit program, which is available to legal Maine residents of childbearing age (male and female), including teens, with an individual income of $26,729 or less annually.
 Eligibility for this program is based on individual income, not household income.

 The Family Planning Benefit program provides limited coverage for family planning services such as:

 Patients who qualify for Maine’s Family Planning Benefit program can receive covered family planning services at no cost.
 Applications for MaineCare are available at all Maine Family Planning clinics as well as HERE and your local DHHS office.
 Fill out the application; bring it to your appointment with identification and four weeks’ worth of pay stubs.